Herdsman45/Star-Scoper/PACKAGING.md

-# Star Scoper OCR - Packaging & Release Guide
+# Star Scoper - Packaging & Release Guide

-This document explains how to package and release Star Scoper OCR using GitHub Actions.
+This document explains how to package and release Star Scoper using GitHub Actions.

 ## GitHub Actions Workflow